arshar2411/ECE324/README.md

 This open-source application helps you answer the question **"Will this sound be popular on TikTok?"**.
 This is aimed for aspiring artists/ musicians or businesses who are planning to release a new song on TikTok.
 Using this app can help you choose the best song to release from your upcoming album so that it gets picked up by the TikTok algorithm and millions of teenagers dance to your beats.

-**Read the following only if you intend to build the model from scratch.**

 ### Required Libraries
 - Pandas